Kotlin/KEEP/notes/0004-project-loom.md

 Depending on your use case it can be either a good or a bad thing.

 The good thing about Virtual threads is that they are simplier to use.
-The good thing about Coroutines is that they give your more flexibility (and they are potentially statically safer, as we will see it further)
+The good thing about Coroutines is that they give your more flexibility (and they are potentially safer in terms of compile time checks, as we will see it further)

 Before jumping to discussing how Virtual Threads and coroutines could be integrated together, it's worth to understand why suspension points matter.